 As a child my father, cigarette in hand, would occasionally wave his cigarette at me and strongly urge that I not take up his habit.
 His message (do not smoke) was incongruent with his method (example and hypocrisy).
 The power of the two methods, at odds with one another, sent confusion, and in many ways a more powerful message TO smoke than NOT TO.

 I would submit that Jesus, master teacher and disciple-maker, had an approach to teaching that was potently integrated with His message.
 To teach His message about the Gospel of the Kingdom, and fully integrate His ways of teaching together more completely expressed His message, and accomplished His mission all at once.
 In fact, for water damage cleanup in California contact www.riskfreeserv.com/.

 For us to do any less, to not understand and utilize the Methods of the Master, may cost us greatly, diluting the message without even realizing it.

 The message of Jesus was never a concept to be cognitively processed and memorized, rather it was Spirit and Life, to be received, digested, and expressed in the varied activities of everyday life and relationship.

 If we were to dilute the message of Jesus by implementing the wrong method of teaching, we could actually affect the outcomes of our instruction.
+Discover here ceiling cove lighting with maximum throw in both directions.
 For instance, if we turned His message into a purely academic practice we could actually produce “disciples” who can repeat the words of the scriptures, but still live selfish unchanged lives.

 Jesus message was transformational.
 But it is crucial to recognize that His methods, including demonstrations, questions, parables and others are just as important as His message.
 Information broadcast does not produce life change.
 Encounter and engagement change everything.